paarthenon/kind-of-super/README.md

 This is a demo project meant to show the ways [Variant](https://github.com/paarthenon/variant) can enable elegant organization for a complex codebase.

+### Philosophy

-To be as clear an example as possible, I will not use any frameworks or UI libraries.
+> To keep the code as clear as possible, I will not use any frameworks or UI libraries like chakra-ui, blueprintjs, or TailwindCSS.
 The *only* dependencies will be `variant`, and `react-redux`.
+Vue or Angular would work just as well—in fact variant has some delightful composability with rxjs.
+React was chosen because TSX files are simple, and its ability to incorporate expressions synergizes remarkably well with pattern matching.
 The project has been created with [CRA](https://github.com/facebook/create-react-app).
 I will also not be demonstrating persistence, error boundaries, or logging techniques in this tutorial, though all of these are excellent elements to consider in your real applications.
 We're going to build a game in the most intuitive way.

-This is a text-based game that has you create a hero with a variety of superpowers and attempt to survive different threats to your city.
+- No component frameworks, use simple `<input>`s, `<select>`s, and `<button>`s
+- No icon packages or svgs, use emoji ❤️
+- No loggers or middleware
+- No redux-toolkit
+    - This project is meant to demonstrate that with proper language primitives, a lot of structures become unnecessary.
+    Variant gives you the ability to organize by subdomain rather than by slice.
+    - The `variant()` function and its supporting tools are superior to `createAction()`
+    - `matcher()` provides more utility than the redux-toolkit match builder.
+- No complex popovers or css tooltips.
+Just the `title` attribute.

+****

 *(CRA block follows)*